September 29, 2015

 A Decade after Katrina, Tulane Expands Its Social Innovation Agenda

-The Phyllis M. Taylor Center for Social Innovation & Design Thinking blurs the lines between academia and the community, acting as a resource to both.
+The newly founded Phyllis M. Taylor Center for Social Innovation and Design Thinking at Tulane University seeks to blur the lines between the academic environment and the larger community, by acting as a resource to both.

 Byron Mouton, right, is the director of Tulane University’s URBANbuild, a design-build program that gives students firsthand experience.